Magi Matambakta

-Magi Matambakta (English: On Her Lap) is a 2018 Indian Meitei language film directed by Makhonmani Mongsaba and produced by Sunita Kapoor.
+Magi Matambakta (English: On Her Lap) is a 2018 Manipuri film directed by Makhonmani Mongsaba and produced by Sunita Kapoor.
 The movie was selected for Bengaluru International Film Festival 2018; Third Eye Asian Film Festival, Mumbai, 2020 and Delhi International Film Festival 2020.
 The film won the Best Manipuri Film at the 2nd Jharkhand International Film Festival Awards (JIFFA) 2019.

 Synopsis

 The movie is a story of two boys raised very differently.
 Eventually, they faced the results of their upbringing.
 The movie shows the ill-effects of helicopter parenting.